 Whether you’re watching the pennies or going all out, this post has you covered.
 After all, there’s delicious and unusual eateries popping up on every corner in Brighton…

-Check out this local map we created with all of our favourite places mapped out below, with each of our favourite places to eat detailed after:
+Check out this local map we created with all of our favourite places mapped out with more details on each eatery below:

 Cheap and Cheerful

 Despite plenty of competition, Burger Brothers is the King of Brighton Burgers.
 It’s hard to put into words how good this place is.
 Just go.
 You won’t be disappointed.

 97 North Road, Brighton, BN1 1YE

 Serving Japanese dishes like Chicken Katsu Curry and Yakisoba at under £5 a pop, Pompoko is a Brighton institution.
 Located in the centre of town, opposite the Brighton Dome, Pompoko offers eat-in dining over two floors with a very quick turnover (don’t be put off by the queue out the door).
 Alternatively, if the weather’s good, why not get your meal to take away and eat in the Pavilion Gardens.